 - Healthy “Agile” Initiatives: How to get to a healthy initiative.
 How to focus on the real goals of Agile and clarify WHY.

-- Fostering Organisational Collaboration: Understanding collaboration and trust beyond the team.
+- Fostering Organisational Collaboration: Understanding collaboration and trust beyond agile teams.
 Organisational drivers.
 Patterns for change.

 - Metrics: How do we measure success?
 What metrics help and which harm us?